jrg1381/chrome-tap/README.md

 # chrome-tap
-Chrome extension for processing Test Anything Protocol
+Chrome extension for processing Test Anything Protocol.
+Only really useful for my co-workers...

 ## Building